eco-view/ecoview/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* much love to the folks at StackOverflow